collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 ++++++++

 Unlike Plone, Wordpress does not have decent virtual hosting machinery.
-It knowns only one URL which is uses to refer to the site in the external context (e.g. RSS feeds).
+It knowns only one URL which it uses to refer to the site in the external context (e.g. RSS feeds).

 This setting can be overridden in